 It is available as a standalone engagement – a single conversation, with a written reflection sent afterwards – or as the opening of any deeper practice.
 Most people who eventually take Dream Analysis, or the elimination work, or a workshop, begin here.

-A companion site – Ritartha.com – is being built as the dedicated home for the individual, philosophical, and contemplative dimensions of this work.
-When that site is live, these five practices, along with financial literacy, meditation programmes, and deeper life and career direction work, will move there.
+See the Diagnostic →A companion site – Ritartha.com – is being built as the dedicated home for the individual, philosophical, and contemplative dimensions of this work.
+When that site is live, these five practices, alongside financial literacy, meditation programmes, and deeper life and career direction work, will move there.
 Until then, they remain here, held in this quiet corner of MECULS.

 Nothing about the practice itself changes.
-Only the door through which one enters it.
+Only the door through which a person enters it.

 A direct conversation is the first and only way into these practices.
 There is no booking form, no intake sequence, no scheduling software.
 A person writes, a conversation happens, and what follows – or does not – becomes clear between the two of us.